akaAgar/briefing-room-for-dcs/README.md

 * CSAR (ciribob)
 * CTLD (ciribob)

+### Call for Contributions

+We are always looking for contributors to keep us up to date with the latest DCS content.
+You don't need any technical skill and we are always happy to help.
+Areas we are looking for help to improve:

+* Aircraft Loadouts
+* Implementing Mod Units
+* Write better descriptions and briefing parts
+* Updating vehicle/unit operators
+* Keeping map data upto date
+* Creation of coalitions
+* Creation of map situations

 ### Additional information

 * Created by Ambroise Garel (@akaAgar), maintained by John Harvey (@john681611)